2020 Nevada Democratic presidential caucuses: February 19–22 caucus

 With the early voting phase over, the ninth official debate between the candidates on the ballot took place on February 19.
 Steyer, who was in double digits in several polls in Nevada, did not qualify for the debate, while Michael Bloomberg, who was not on the ballot, did.

 The doors opened for the caucus at 9 AM PST and the caucus itself an hour later.
 There was controversy about the NDAs that the people working at the caucuses were made to sign.
 Nevada State Democratic Party Chairman William McCurdy stated that signing the non-disclosure agreements was voluntary, but this was disputed.
 Several people quit rather than doing so.

 Polling

 Results

 Bernie Sanders won the Nevada caucuses, with Joe Biden coming in second and Pete Buttigieg in third.

 Delay

 Similarly to the Iowa caucus, there were some controversies surrounding the outcome of the caucus.
 One day after voting, with forty percent of the precincts not reported, Pete Buttigieg questioned the results citing more than "200 reports of problems merging the early votes".
-Full set of results were published two days after the caucus.
+The full set of results was published two days after the caucus.

 Reports of "confusion, calculation glitches and delays in reporting" emerged once again, bringing into question the future of caucuses, with former Nevada Senator Harry Reid calling for Nevada to switch to a primary system.